 For e-commerce merchants, crypto payment processors CoinPayments and BitPay offer integrations into popular shopping cart platforms like Shopify and Magento.
 Typically these solutions require only a few minutes to setup.
 Processing fees range from 0.5-1%, rates significantly lower rate than those of credit card processors.

 For B2B comapnies, invoicing and payment solutions like Gilded make it easy to bill customers, accept crypto payments, and generate tax and accounting records.
-Gilded integrates with CRMs and accounting software to make accepting crypto a more seamless process.
+Gilded integrates with CRMs and accounting software like Quickbooks to make accepting crypto a more seamless process.

 Ready to send your first crypto invoice?